Key Myanmar tourist visa facts are listed below. For business visa information, go here.

 - Visa pick up is between 3.30pm and 4.30pm.

 - The Myanmar embassy is between Surasak and Chong Nonsi stations on the BTS Skytrain (Silom line).
-From Surasak, head east on Sathorn Road and the visa section is on your left after 250 metres (five minutes walk).
-Note that as of late 2017, the Myanmar embassy has relocated a small distance to the east of the previous embassy.
+From Surasak, head east on Sathorn Road and the visa section is on your left after 400 metres (five minutes walk).

 Go to embassies and consulates for the full addresses of the Bangkok embassy and Chiang Mai consulate.